 Strangely enough, the red "flowers" you see are a collection of red stamens that are produced during spring and summer, as well as other times throughout the year potentially.

 The fruit is a hard brown capsule.

-This tree will attract hummingbirds with its scarlet blossoms, as well as other birds and insects like bees.
+- This tree is one of the trees that will attract hummingbirds.
+With its scarlet blossoms, it'll attract hummingbirds, other birds, and insects like bees.

 You will need to train it to a tree form so it will exhibit the weeping shape.
 Otherwise, it can turn into a shrub that can be used as a hedge.

 You may find mites show up on the tree.
-Treat them with a horticultural oil.
+Treat them with horticultural oil.
 Witches' brooms may also form in the branches, which can just be pruned away for aesthetics.
-Make sure there's not a bigger problem such as pests or diseases causing the witches' broom or there may be more serious problems if left untreated.
+Make sure there's not a bigger problem such as pests or diseases causing the witches' broom, or there may be more severe problems if left untreated.

 Don't plant this in wet soil.
 Too much moisture may cause cankers or root rots.
 Another problem that the tree can face is the Sphaeropsis gall.
 Cut off any branches infected with a gall to help stop the spread.